 My now 11th grade son was once thrown into an AP Algebra situation that almost buried him.
 He’s a smart cookie in math, but clearly not gifted enough to breeze through AP.
 He gutted out his AP Math class all last school year but it came at quite a cost.
 Stress began affecting his other subjects as he tried valiantly to keep up with the workload.
 The class also took away from his guitar playing and his baseball, but he made it through the whole year.
 The following year we moved him to regular Algebra and he is much happier.

 Does your child have too much homework?
 As Americans, it’s hard to find that right balance that works with our society.
-When we compare our work weeks with European countries, we seem overworked.
+When we compare our adult work weeks with European countries, we seem overworked.
 When we compare our work weeks with the Asian nations, we seem like hopeless slackers.
 Does the same approach of comparing adult work weeks for different countries compare to children doing homework?
-American students has a long way to go in math and science to compete with Asian countries, it’s hard to imagine how eliminating homework will help with our educational deficit.
+American students has a long way to go in math and science to compete with Asian countries, it’s hard to imagine how eliminating homework will help with our educational deficit but there has to be a better way.